 The UXCam Recording Session offers capabilities that let you easily see how real users navigate through the application’s interface.
 A great UI feature.

 Just remember that it will not be possible to conduct interviews through UXCam due to its feature of gathering and observing data in real use.

 Mapping and tracking your project diagram, also known as user flow or flowchart, is one of the big responsibilities in UX and UI projects.
 Therefore, the UX tool used for this purpose is very important during project development.
 It is possible to use some of the tools already mentioned, but not all of them have the ability to trace diagrams.
 Discover some options to perform this step with excellence.

-Available in all browsers, Overflow is a tool aimed at user flow solutions that integrates with Sketch, Figma and Adobe XD.
+Available in all browsers, Overflow is a tool aimed at user flow solutions that integrate with Sketch, Figma, and Adobe XD.
 With Overflow, it is possible to modify the design using the other tools together, adding device skins and rearranging them.